 Note – this information is subject to change and it is always best to check with your local foreign office for the latest advice on travel to Italy.

 Am I allowed to leave the United States / Australia / United Kingdom / Canada / my country?

 Currently the following advisories are in place.
 While every effort is made to keep this information current it is best to check with your country travel advisory in the “read more” links below.

-- United States – Global Level 4 Health Advisory – Do Not Travel – The Department of State advises U.S. citizens to avoid all international travel due to the global impact of covid-19 – read more
+- United States – Level 3 Reconsider travel to Italy due to COVID-19 – The Department of State advises U.S. citizens to avoid all international travel due to the global impact of covid-19 – read more

 - United Kingdom – From 4 July, Italy is exempt from the FCO advice against all non-essential international travel.
 This is based on the current assessment of COVID-19 risks – more info